FedericoPozzoli/bahamas/paper/paper.md

 # Summary

-The Laser Interferometer Space Antenna (LISA) [@LISA:2018] is an upcoming space-based mission designed to detect gravitational waves (GWs) of both astrophysical and cosmological origin in the milli-hertz band.
+The Laser Interferometer Space Antenna (LISA) [@LISA:2018] is a forthcoming space-based mission designed to detect gravitational waves (GWs) of both astrophysical and cosmological origin in the milli-hertz frequency band.
+LISA consists of a constellation of three spacecraft arranged in a quasi-equilateral triangular configuration with an arm length of approximately $L \sim 2.5 \times 10^6 , \rm{km}$.
+The constellation orbits the Sun while trailing the Earth.
+Each spacecraft is equipped with two telescopes and two lasers, enabling precise monitoring of the distances between the test masses housed within each spacecraft.
 LISA is expected to observe thousands of white dwarf (WD) binaries within the Milky Way simultaneously, while the unresolved population of such binaries will overlap incoherently, forming the so-called galactic foreground.
 One of the central challenges of the so-called global fit [@Katz:2025] is to jointly model both the resolvable and unresolvable WD populations.
 In particular, reconstructing the galactic foreground is extremely difficult due to both computational and modeling complexities.
 In this article, we introduce `bahamas`, a tool designed to address some of these challenges from a global fit perspective.
 Additionally, we emphasize that accurately modeling the galactic foreground also has applications in preliminary low-latency detection of massive black hole binaries [@Cornish:2022], which are crucial sources for multimessenger astronomy [@Baker:2019].